The following document is borrowed from the ACRL Multilingual Glossary of Terms. It translates the common library terms in several languages.

 Browser: A software program that enables users to access Internet resources.
 Microsoft Internet Explorer, Google Chrome, Safari, and Mozilla Firefox are all browsers.

 Call Number: A group of letters and/or numbers that identifies a specific item in a library and provides a way for organizing library holdings.
 Dewey Decimal, Library of Congress, and Superintendent of Documents are three major call numbers.

 Catalog: A database (either online or on paper cards) listing and describing the books, journals, government documents, audiovisual and other materials held by a library.
 Various search terms allow you to look for items in the catalog.

-Chat: A type of communication from person to person through typed messages, via computer or mobile device.
+Chat: A type of communication from person to person through typed messages via computer or mobile device.

-Check-out: To borrow an item from a library for a fixed period of time in order to read, listen to, or view it.
+Check-out: To borrow an item from a library for a fixed period of time to read, listen to, or view it.
 Check-out periods vary by library.
 Items are checked out at the Check Out Desk.

 Check Out Desk: The place in the library, often a desk, where you check out, renew, and return library materials.
 You may also place a hold, report an item missing from the shelves, or pay late fees or fines there.

 Citation: A reference to a book, magazine, journal article, or other work containing all the information necessary to identify and locate that work.
 A citation to a book includes its author's name, title, publisher and place of publication, and date of publication.